laiyingwong/Marathon-Registration-Form/README.md

 ## 👏 Credits

-This project is based on the HTML tutorial in <a href="https://www.udemy.com/course/the-web-developer-bootcamp/">The Web Developer Bootcamp</a> by Colt Steele.
+This project is based on an HTML tutorial of <a href="https://www.udemy.com/course/the-web-developer-bootcamp/">The Web Developer Bootcamp</a> by Colt Steele.

 <a href="https://unsplash.com/photos/52p1K0d0euM">Background image</a> by Austris Augusts via Unsplash.